 Pulling on the reins makes the mouthpiece slide upward, encouraging the horse to become lighter on his front end.
 At the same time, the cheekpiece is pulled downward, exerting pressure through the crownpiece of the bridle.
 As a result, the horse flexes at the poll and yields to the bit, which ultimately gives the rider better stopping and turning power.

-This article originally appeared in the June 2019 issue of Horse Illustrated magazine.
+This article on English bits originally appeared in the June 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!